2022 Made in Minnesota holiday gift guide

 Minneapolis skyline pint glass, Northern Glasses (photo credit Josh Feist)

-This post was originally published in November 2021 and was most recently updated on November 30, 2022.
+This post was originally published in November 2021 and was most recently updated on November 22, 2024.
+It isn't a sponsored post, and it doesn't contain affiliate links—I've purchased all of these products out-of-pocket and genuinely think they're awesome.

 'Tis the season for holiday gift guides—from bloggers, magazines, and online publications.
-My second annual made in Minnesota gift guide reflects my personal tastes: think earrings and chocolate.
-If that's your (or your loved ones') jam too, I hope you find something here to add to your Christmas list.
+My annual made in Minnesota gift guide reflects my personal tastes: think earrings and chocolate.
+If that's your (or your loved ones') jam too, I hope you find something here to add to your holiday gift list.

 Jewelry